Article

 Conclusion

-This study showed that the wild-type Wuhan strain and five variants Alpha, Beta, Delta, Eta, and Omicron, carrying specific mutations that modulate their infectivity and transmissibility, affect the brain cells and the BBB differently.
+This study showed that the wild-type Wuhan strain and five variants, Alpha, Beta, Delta, Eta, and Omicron, which carry specific mutations that modulate their infectivity and transmissibility, affect the brain cells and the BBB differently.

 This article was published in the Journal of Neuroinflammation.